 - Ruling – This is the decision or jurisprudence laid down by the court.

 - Concurring/Dissenting Opinions – These are not always present in all cases and normally they do not place any significance to the current ruling being discussed (but they may serve a significant role in future Supreme Court decisions especially when doctrines are reversed or totally abandoned).
 These opinions may also be an additional explanation as to how certain justices voted, the wisdom behind their votes, and as to how the decision is reached.
-Be very wary because some professors would also ask questions pertaining to these opinions – especially when such opinions are adopted as the general rule in some future cases.
+Be very wary because some professors would also ask questions pertaining to these opinions – especially when such opinions are adopted as the general rule in some future/later cases.

 (I’ll discuss this part in more detail in an upcoming article).

 4. Keywords – In writing your digests, make sure to highlight the keywords or the key topic of the case relevant to your subject.
 These keywords serve as your mental notes during recitation or even during exams.